NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_record.rst

 ``EC00736``: West Texas Intermediate [2001]
  |    E043: API, 34.4 does not match density at 60F.
 API should be: 35.4
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC00738``: White Rose [2000]
  |    E043: API, 29.6 does not match density at 60F.
 API should be: 30.4